 Look Up Chicago Construction Accident Attorneys

 Once you’ve sought medical treatment and reported the incident to your supervisor, you’ll want to get in touch with an attorney and have them fully explain your legal rights and options.
 You may file a claim with the insurance company depending on who was deemed to be at fault.

 Understanding the Injury Claim Process

-Once your lawyer has the necessary documents, they’ll start investigating your accident.
-This could mean gathering dashcam footage, security camera footage, and police records.
+Once your personal injury lawyer has the necessary documents, they’ll start investigating your accident.
+This could mean gathering dashcam or security camera footage and police records.
 That information will be used to build your case.

 Finally, your legal representative can focus on negotiating with the defense to help get you the compensation you deserve.
-While most claims do settle, it’s important to note that in the event that is not possible, your attorney can help you prepare for trial and present your case in the strongest form possible.
+While most claims do settle outside of court, it’s important to note that in the event that is not possible, your attorney can help you prepare for trial and present your case in the strongest form possible.